TheMMcOfficial/cups-for-openwrt/README.md

 make

+copy the following packages on the router with the scp command:

 scp Package root@192.168.0.1:/DESTINATION

 **if you got an usb device mount on your router, upload the package on the usb device**